-PREREQUISITE: Math placement test or minimum grade of "C" in MAT 0012 or MAT 0055 or MAT 0056.
+PREREQUISITE: Successful completion of developmental courses, appropriate placement test scores or meet state exemption requirement.
 A graphing calculator is required.
 The TI-83/84 are the only allowable calculators for test days.
-If a student wishes to use any other calculator they must see their Instructor in advance for approval.
+If a student wishes to use any other calculator they must see their instructor in advance for approval.

-CURRENT SEMESTER: Spring 2023
+CURRENT SEMESTER: Spring 2024